datacarpentry/semester-biology/assignments/r-sql.md

 > - connect to a remote database and execute simple queries
 > - integrate database and R workflow
 > - export output data from R to database
+> - tidy data table with redundant fields or overfilled cells

 {% include reading.html %}